 - Perinatal I – As a Level I perinatal facility, the hospital is a part of the Illinois Regionalized Perinatal System developed as an effective way to improve perinatal outcomes of childbearing women and their newborn.
 The Level I designation indicates that the hospital provides cares and services to women with an uncomplicated pregnancy and no history of medical complications.
 The facility does not have an on-site neonatal intensive care nursery or a special care unit.

 The system was designed as an effective solution for combining medical, nursing and ancillary services to minimize risk factors involving ‘at-risk’ pregnancies and those with potential complications of both the mother and baby during labor and delivery.
-The program ensures the medical team can reduce the potential of perinatal complications by early identification of at-risk patients to develop an effective treatment to minimize high risk to women during their childbearing years.
+The program ensures the medical team can reduce the potential for perinatal complications by early identification of at-risk patients to develop an effective treatment to minimize high risk to women during their childbearing years.

 Readmission Rates and Thirty-Day Mortality Rate